mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 There are certainly albums on this list that I've listened to countless (n) times, but this project is really aimed at filling my musical blindspots.

-The scale at first had been difficult to describe, but after ~130 albums, I was able to pin point the qualities of each ranking.
-This isn't a scale based on context/ influence (although these have certainly been observed), but instead timelessness - how these albums stand against each other in the vacuum that is 2018.

-I've found it's difficult to get an accurate rating after just one listen.
-Some of the best albums require a degree of patience (see: *Low*).
-To this end, I note my rating after each listen.
+It's more than listening to an album once - most demand several listens (see: *Low*).
+Rating scale below:

 **Scale**
 1. ***Incredible / Amazing*** - The album as a whole is an experience